Ice fishingNow that’s a cool activity!

 Originally practised by the Amerindians, ice fishing is enjoyed just about everywhere in Québec once the layer of ice covering our rivers and lakes is thick enough.
 To protect themselves from the wind—and thus pursue their pastime even longer—fishing enthusiasts operate from inside little huts set up on the ice during the winter months.
 These huts—some of which are equipped with numerous conveniences—spend their summers standing sentry on lake shores and river banks.

 This map provides a schematic illustration of fishing conditions at some of the most popular sites.
-This information, updated regularly from the start of the season (usually in late December), cannot be guaranteed.
+This information, updated regularly from the start of the season (usually in late December - early January), cannot be guaranteed.
 Conditions may vary, often in the space of a few hours, depending on meteorological and hydrographic factors.

 Some of the most popular sites include the Saguenay fjord, and a group of lakes—Deux Montagnes, Champlain, Saint Pierre and Saint-Louis—that are part of the St. Lawrence River.
 Sainte Anne de la Pérade, near Trois-Rivières (Mauricie), is well known for its tomcod.
 In fact, each winter, from Christmas to early February, an entire village of huts appears on the ice of Rivière Sainte Anne, attracting thousands of fishers and curious onlookers.